-All (and probably more than) You Need To Know About Termites
+All (and probably more than) You Need To Know

 Besides the reproductive swarmers, there are termite workers and soldiers.
-The worker is the termite most responsible for damaging wood.
-The nonreproductive worker forages for cellulose, and subterranean workers dig tunnels and build mud tubes that serve as highways for the colony between their home and various food sources.
+The worker is the termite most responsible for damaging the wood.
+The non-reproductive worker forages for cellulose, and subterranean workers dig tunnels and build mud tubes that serve as highways for the colony between their home and various food sources.
 The worker is also responsible for feeding larvae and another kind of termite within the colony, the soldier.
-Soldiers exist to defend the colony from other termites and ants, cannot feed on their own, and are easy to distinguish from other termites with their large head and mandibles.
+Soldiers exist to defend the colony from other termites and ants, cannot feed on their own, and are easy to distinguish from other termites with their large heads and mandibles.
 Soldiers make up a small portion of the colony, and, when their numbers grow too large, the workers will kill and eat them to free up resources needed elsewhere in the colony.

 Termite workers can develop into soldiers, they can begin to grow wing buds to begin the process of becoming reproductive, and can even molt into the primary reproductive swarmers that develop wings and eyes in order to start new colonies.
-The reproductive nymphs can also regress back to worker form as needed for the wellbeing of the colony.
-Termite reproduction is classified into three categories, with primary reproductives like swarmers, who can leave the colony and start new colonies, secondary reproductives with wing buds like nymphs (who can molt into primary reproductives), and tertiary reproductives with no wings or wing buds who can supplement egg production when needed.
+The reproductive nymphs can also regress back to worker form as needed for the well-being of the colony.
+Termite reproduction is classified into three categories, primary reproductives like swarmers, who can leave the colony and start new colonies, secondary reproductives with wing buds like nymphs (who can molt into primary reproductives), and tertiary reproductives with no wings or wing buds who can supplement egg production when needed.